prism-oncology/customics/README.md

 </div>

+**Integrate RNA-seq, CNV, DNA methylation, and more into a single predictive model — with two lines of code.**

-`customics` is a Python package for integrating multiple genomic data modalities (RNA-seq, CNV, DNA methylation, …) using a hierarchical deep-learning architecture.
-It supports classification, survival outcome prediction, and SHAP-based explainability — all in a single scikit-learn-style API.
+`customics` is a Python package for integrating multiple genomic data modalities using a hierarchical deep-learning architecture.
+It supports classification, survival outcome prediction, and SHAP-based explainability — all in a single scikit-learn-style API, built on [MuData](https://mudata.readthedocs.io/stable/) from [scverse](https://scverse.org/).

-It relies on [`mudata`](https://mudata.readthedocs.io/stable/), a core [scverse](https://scverse.org/) data structure for multimodal data.
+## Documentation

+Check [customics's documentation](https://prism-oncology.github.io/customics/) to get started.
+It contains installation explanations, API details, and tutorials.

 ## Installation